Zika Virus Infection

 Additional Travel Recommendations

-These are based on the risk of transmission of ZIKV in a country or area and are listed under 'Noticeboard' on specific country pages.
+These are based on the risk of transmission of ZIKV in a country or area and full details are listed under 'Noticeboard' on specific country pages.

 Countries or areas with a risk of ZIKV transmission.